March Chevron Bag Crochet Pattern

 Repeat row 2 until strap is 42 inches long.
 Fasten off.

 Pin short edge of strap to rows 23-26 wrong sides together.
-Then pin strap to side of bag rows 6-22, pin other side to correspond.
-Pin opposite end of strap to other side of bag.
+Then pin strap to side of bag rows 6-22, pin the other side to correspond.
+Pin opposite end of strap to the other side of the bag.

-Attach yarn on the right side of first row, at side of flap.
-Sc evenly along side of flap, when you get to where strap is pinned to bag, work through both layers.
-Work down side, across bottom and up the other side.
+Attach yarn on the right side of the first row, at the side of the flap.
+Sc evenly along the side of the flap, when you get to where strap is pinned to bag, work through both layers.
+Work down the side, across the bottom and up the other side.
 Fasten off.

-Repeat on opposite side, starting at row 42, so that you are working on the right side of bag.
+Repeat on the opposite side, starting at row 42, so that you are working on the right side of the bag.

 Weave in ends.